robjg/oddjob/README.txt

 Changes in 1.2.0
 ----------------
+- Changed the designer for a bean from just XML to one that dynamically creates a form for the bean's settable properties.
+- Improved properties job to show when properties are overridden, to show environment properties, and, if no properties are defined, to show all properties available.
 - Created a start job that is the old run job.
 The run job now shows what it is running and reflects it's state.
 It will also wait until Execution has finished so behaviour will be the same running a local job or a